A bottle of Chardonnay, some Grand Marnier, lemonade concentrate, luscious fresh fruit, and more makes for the best White Wine Sangria!

-If you’re entertaining this spring or summer, consider adding this fruit filled wine punch to your menu!
-Perfectly sippable, this White Wine Sangria with Rum is a show stopper garnished with vibrant fresh fruit!
+If you’re entertaining this spring or summer, consider adding this fruit-filled wine punch to your menu!
+Perfectly sippable, this Sangria Cocktail is a show stopper garnished with vibrant fresh fruit!

-We had a lovely sunny day for the event, and a glass of white wine sangria sounded perfect.
+- A glass of white wine sangria is perfect for spring and summer parties.
 For autumn gatherings, an apple cider sangria is a delicious option!

 What Wine Goes in White Sangria?

 It’s best to use a crisp white wine for sangria.
-I tend to avoid oaky Chardonnays and instead look for a Pinot Grigio, Sauvignon Blanc or a dry Riesling.
+Avoid an oaky Chardonnay and instead look for a Pinot Grigio, Sauvignon Blanc or a dry Riesling.
 There’s no need to buy an expensive bottle as there are multiple other flavors in every sip, but don’t buy bargain basement wine either.

 What Foods Pair with White Sangria?